 This award, newly established by the National Register, is granted annually to a psychology doctoral student.
-Award winners receive a $10,000 stipend to support an original applied research project focused on improving health service psychology delivery.
+Award winners receive a $10,000 stipend to support an original applied research project focused on improving psychology delivery in a health, including mental health, setting.

 Applications are due May 1, 2019.